Get Updates

 For Reimbursement Proposals:

-• A verification report detailing the expenditure and mode of payment, from the concerned Assistant Director of the Handicrafts Service Centre/Field formation.
+• Verification report (including a gist of expenditure and mode of payment) from the concerned Assistant Director, Handicrafts Service Centre/Field formation.

-• Utilization Certificate in GFR 12A, verified and certified by a Chartered Accountant (including their membership number) and countersigned by the Implementing Agency.
+• Utilization Certificate in GFR 12A, verified and certified by a Chartered Accountant (with membership number) and countersigned by the Implementing Agency.

-• An audited statement of accounts and statement of expenditure, verified and certified by a Chartered Accountant (including their membership number) and countersigned by the Implementing Agency.
+• Audited statement of accounts and statement of expenditure, verified and certified by a Chartered Accountant (with membership number) and countersigned by the Implementing Agency.

 • An inspection report from the concerned Assistant Director of the field office.